-Cash-grain (Products with sales value representing 50% or more of total value of all farm products sold) Corn, sorghums, small grains, soybeans for beans, cowpeas for peas, dry field and seed beans and peas.
-Tobacco • Cotton Other field-crop Peanuts, potatoes (Irish and sweet), sugarcane for sugar or sirup, sweet sorghums for sirup, broomcorn, popcorn, sugar beets, mint, hops, sugar beet seed, and pineapples.
+as luliuws.
+(Products with sales value representing 50% or more of total value of all farm products sold) Cash-grain Corn, sorghums, small grains, soybeans for beans, cowpeas for peas, dry field and seed beans and peas.
+Tobacco -Tobacco.
+Cotton Cotton.
+Peanuts, potatoes (Irish and sweet), sugarcane for sugar or sirup, sweet sorghums for sirup, broomcorn, popcorn, sugar beets, mint, hops, sugar beet seed, and pineapples.
 Vegetable Vegetables.
-Berries, other small fruits, tree fruits, grapes, nuts, and coffee.
+Fruit and nut Berries, other small fruits, tree fruits, grapes, nuts, and coffee.
 Poultry Chickens, chicken eggs, turkeys, and other poultry products.
 Dairy Milk and cream.
 The criterion of 50 percent of total sales was modified in the case of dairy farms.
-A farm having value of sales of dairy products amounting to less than 50 percent of the total value of farm products sold was classified as a dairy farm, if-

-(a) Milk and cream sold

-accounted for more than
+A farm having value of sales of dairy products amounting to less than 50 percent of the total value of farm products sold was classified as a dairy farm, if- (a) Milk and cream sold accounted for more than

-30 percent of the total value of products sold, and---
+30 percent of the total value of products sold, and-

-- (b) Milk cows represented 50 percent or more of total cows, and- - (c) The value of milk and cream sold plus the value of cattle and caives sold amounted to 50 percent or more of the total value of all farm products sold.
+- (b) Milk cows represented 50 percent or more of total cows, and--- - (c) The value of milk and cream sold plus the value of cattle and calves sold amounted to 50 percent or more of the total value of all farm products sold.

-Livestock other than dairy and
+Livestock other than dairy and poultry

-poultry Cattle, calves, hogs, sheep, goats, wool, and mohair except for farms in the 17 Western States.
-Louisiana, Florida, Hawaii, and Alaska that qualified as livestock ranches.
+Cattle, calves, hogs, sheep, goats, wool, and mohair except for farms in the 17 Western States, Louisiana, Florida, Hawaii, and Alaska that qualified as livestock ranches.